-Advices from New York from Fox are to the effect that Corbett and Mitchell will both agree to the time preposed as soon as the stakes reach New York and they and their backers are satisfied that the principals will be guaranteed immunity from arrest or legal prosecution of any kind.
-The attorney of the Jacksonville syndicate says that there is no statute in Florida under which a peaceable glove contest of this kind can be prevented or stopped, and it is said that all the State, county and city offi ials have agreed that no interference will be made unless there is a breach of the dents who recently hazed Robert T. Leopold, of Washington, were indicted and they will have to stand trial here.
-The hazers, who were all members of the sophomore class, were David F. Edwards. of Jersey City; Wm.
-H. Fulper, of Flemington, N. J.; Ansel M. E. Schaff, of New York City; Micajah W. Hope, of Annapolis, Md.; Harry M. Anderson of Charleston, S. C.; Gorden Johnson, of Birmingham, Ala., and Herbert M. Fitzgerald.
+TRENTON, N. J .- The Princeton students who recently hazed Robert T. Lcopold, of Washington, were indicted and they will have to stand trial here.
+The hazers, who were all members of the sophomore class, were Divid F. Edwards. of Jersey City; Wm.
+H. Fulper, of Flemington, N. J.; Ansel M. E. Schaff, of New York City; Micsjah W. Hope, of Annapolis, Md.; Harry M. Anderson of Charleston, S. C.; Gorden Johnson, of Birmingham, Ala., and Herbert M. Fitzgerald.
 They are indicted for assault and battery.
-Prosecutor Stockton will communicate with them by mail and eighty-five; in the United States, if they fail to respond bench warrants will be issued.
+Prosecutor Stockton will communicate with them by mail and if they fail to respond bench warrants will be issued.